ricichien/nextjs-petshop/README.md

 ## Description

 This project is a pet shop themed landing page builded using NextJS 13 and Tailwind.
-It also features or presents a self-adjustment to different window sizes.
+It also presents a self-adjustment feature to different window sizes.

 ![image](https://github.com/ricichien/nextjs-petshop/assets/85197053/b1cbeb69-dd3e-4179-b8f1-498e358946b6)